Space and Service Design

-We aim at offering research-driven solutions: spaces, objects, communication and services which effectively can change people’s day-to-day life.
-A future-proof designer can play a significant role in tackling contemporary social, cultural and economic challenges through evidence-based and human-centred design.
-For the Mama Sabina Health Care Centre in Bwera Uganda, students converted the existing school building into inviting spaces and the necessary services and experiences.
-Supported by Ekisande, Medics Without Vacation, the nursery department and Aquafin, feasible and desirable solutions were designed.
+Our postgraduates offer clients research-driven solutions: spaces, objects, communication and services that effectively change people’s day-to-day life.
+Our future-proof designers can play a significant role in tackling contemporary social, cultural and economic challenges through evidence-based and human-centred design.
+For the Mama Sabina Health Care Centre in Bwera Uganda, students converted an existing school building into inviting and vital spaces and service experiences.
+Supported by Ekisande, Medics Without Vacation, the TM nursery department and Aquafin, feasible and desirable solutions were designed.
 The project is planned to be executed.

-Keep going!
-Once you get your postgraduate in Space & Service Design, why not continue your studies with a master's degree in Service & Experience Design?
+Once you have completed your postgraduate in Space & Service Design, there is the opportunity to extend this to a Master’s of Design in Service & Experience Design?

-Enrol in an exclusive short-track master's programme in English at our partner university in China.
+Space and Service Design graduates can enrol in a short-track master's programme in English at our partner university Jiangnan University in Wuxi, China.